sverweij/dependency-cruiser/doc/rules-reference.md

 > command line option equivalent: `--preserve-symlinks`

 Whether to leave symlinks as is or resolve them to their realpath.
-This option defaults to `false` (which is also nodejs' default behavior since release 6).
+This option defaults to `false` (which is also nodejs' default behaviour since release 6).

-#### mono repo behavior - combinedDependencies
+#### mono repo behaviour - combinedDependencies

 If `combinedDependencies` is on `false` (the default) dependency-cruiser will search for a `package.json` closest up from the source file it investigates.
-This is the behavior you expect in a regular repo and in mono repos with independent packages.
+This is the behaviour you expect in a regular repo and in mono repos with independent packages.
 When in doubt keep this switch out of your config or set it to `false`.